joshandnoodles/Thesis/doc/lab_log.md

 MikroElektronika has a total of **6 PIC32 development boards** as per http://www.mikroe.com/store/pic32/development-boards/.
 None of these boards have on-board Ethernet PHY or a camera.
 However, MikroElektronika offers both of these functionalities through it's mikroBUS click boards (http://www.mikroe.com/click/camera/ and http://www.mikroe.com/click/eth/, respectively.
 This means the PIC32 development board chosen will need spaces for **2 Click boards** (this excludes the possibility of supplementing boards without two slots with the very large MikroMedia Workstation v7).
 This narrows down the original six development boards to two:

-  - mikromedia Plus for PIC32MX7 with Shield
+  - Mikromedia Plus for PIC32MX7 with Shield
     - the board itself does not have any mikroBUS slots, thus the shield is needed
     - http://www.mikroe.com/mikromedia/plus/pic32mx7/
-  - clicker 2 for PIC32MX
+  - Clicker 2 for PIC32MX
     - 2 mikroBUS slots on board
     - http://www.mikroe.com/pic32/clicker-2-pic32mx/